Food Allergy Form

 During hospital or clinic visits

 Suppose a person is in the hospital because of a food allergy.
-In that case, healthcare professionals can issue a Food Allergy Form to the person or their companion to indicate information about the patient’s allergies.
-This will be used for documentation and added to a patient’s medical history.
+In that case, healthcare professionals can issue a Food Allergy Form to the person or their companion to indicate information about the patient's allergies.
 It can also help healthcare professionals determine what particular treatment they should provide based on the severity of the allergic reaction and what caused it.

 During a dining experience